 Step 3: Fund your new account and use it.

 Finally, set up an initial deposit to meet the money market fund requirement.
 Don’t forget to request checks or a debit card if you plan on using those features.
 Your new money market account could earn a higher interest rate compared to a checking or savings account.
 (That’s the fun part!)

 Difference between a money market account vs. other bank accounts

 What’s the difference between savings accounts, certificates of deposit (CDs), money market accounts and checking accounts?
 Let’s take a look at a comparison chart between all four options.

 Money market account versus other bank accounts

-Bank money market accounts: insured by the Federal Deposit Insurance Corporation (FDIC) (up to the maximum allowed by law)
+Bank money market accounts: insured by the Federal Deposit Insurance Corporation (FDIC); credit union money market accounts: insured by the National Credit Union Administration (NCUA) (up to the maximum allowed by law)

 Bank savings accounts: insured by the FDIC; credit union savings accounts: insured by the NCUA

 Bank checking accounts: insured by the FDIC; credit union checking accounts: insured by the NCUA